 Rugby’s status as New Zealand’s elite male sport meant that women’s teams were not taken seriously until the 1980s.
-The Black Ferns (the New Zealand women’s rugby team) have won all four women’s world cups authorised by the International Rugby Board and secured other prestigious titles, but still lag behind the All Blacks in status and funding.
+In 2022 the Black Ferns (the New Zealand women’s rugby team) had won six of the nine women’s world cups recognised by World Rugby and secured other prestigious titles, but they still lagged behind the All Blacks in status and funding.

 Women have played cricket since the late 19th century, but women’s teams only gained decent financial support when the women’s and men’s associations merged in 1992.

 Women players dominate a small number of sports.
 Almost all netballers (95% in 2007) are women, and the sport has a high profile – it is very popular with spectators and television audiences.
-Other sports with over 90% women participants include synchronised swimming, ice skating and roller sports, all of which are minor sports.
+Other sports with over 90% women participants include the minor sports of synchronised swimming, ice skating and roller sports.

 Many sports have both mixed and single-gender events.
-Equestrianism is a rare example of a sport in which men and women compete on equal terms.
+Equestrian is a rare example of a sport in which men and women compete on equal terms.

 Barbara Levido, a well-known competitive cyclist in England in the 1950s, moved to New Zealand in 1957.
-Upon offering to officiate and time-keep, she was told that there was ‘no bloody room for sheilas’ in cycling, and that she could help with making the afternoon tea.1
+Upon offering to officiate and time-keep, she was told that there was ‘no bloody room for sheilas’ in cycling – but she could help make the afternoon tea.1